danielatrivella/NP3_MS_Workflow/README.md

 # Overview

-The NP³ MS workflow is a software system with a collection of scripts to process and analyse LC-MS/MS data from untargeted metabolomics research focused on drug discovery with optimization towards natural products.
+The NP³ MS workflow is a software system with a collection of scripts to process and analyse LC-MS/MS data from targeted and untargeted metabolomics research focused on drug discovery with optimization towards natural products.

 The workflow is an automatized procedure to cluster (join) and quantify the MS2 spectra (MS/MS) associated with the same ion, which eluted in concurrent chromatographic peaks (MS1), separating isomers, of a collection of samples from LC-MS/MS experiments.
 It generates a rank of candidate spectra responsible for the observed hits in bioactivity experiments, suggests the number of metabolites present in the samples ([M+H]+ ions - called protonated representatives) and constructs molecular networks to improve the analysis and visualization of the results.